 Humanitarian organizations are able to assess needs on the ground on a wider scale, and in coordination with relevant actors (i.e. ministries and UN Clusters) to determine the best way to utilize funds as per the urgent needs on the ground.
 Humanitarian organizations also have standards they must maintain to ensure high-quality assistance is provided such as operating standards and quality of aid, while also ensuring there is no duplication so that every person can be reached equitably.

-The humanitarian needs across Palestine are immense, with approximately 80% of Palestinians relying on humanitarian agencies to meet their basic needs.
+The humanitarian needs across Palestine are immense, with almost the entire population of Palestinians relying on humanitarian agencies to meet their basic needs.
 Unfortunately, big governments don’t provide enough assistance to reach all those in need and major cuts in funding in recent years have only made this worse.

 Transparency is our key value.
 That is why we post pictures, share videos, and, most importantly, we account for every dollar given through reports on our website and audits every single year.